-Plot: The story follows a group five headed by Dr. John Markway that are keen on investigating the paranormal activities at the Hill House.
+Plot: The story follows a group of five headed by Dr. John Markway who are keen on investigating the paranormal activities at the Hill House.
 They will encounter the supernatural, the otherworldly but not without a price.
-So many other horror films stemmed from this original trope at the time.
+So many other horror films stemmed from this original trope.

-Uniqueness: The trope; Theo, first feminine lesbian portrayal in a film.
+Uniqueness: The trope; Theo is the first feminine lesbian portrayal in a film.

 12) The Others (2001)